 Harry, William and Kate launched their Heads Together campaign in 2016 and Harry's disclosures about therapy and his behavioral issues that he attributes to grief that went unprocessed for years after Diana died marked another monumental chapter in the House of Windsor's ongoing evolution.

-"During 1991 and 1992 her thinking about her royal position changed by the month but the general trend was towards staying within rather than leaving the organization," Andrew Morton wrote in his book.
+"During 1991 and 1992 her thinking about her royal position changed by the month but the general trend was towards staying within rather than leaving the organization," Morton wrote in his book.
 "She felt impatience with the creaking machinery of monarchy rather than despair, businesslike indifference towards Prince Charles as opposed to shrinking deference and cool disregard of Camilla Parker Bowles rather than jealous rage.

 "It was by no means a consistent development but her growing interest in how to control and reform the system as well as her serious commitment to use her position to do good in the world pointed to staying rather than taking flight."

-"The things I do for England!"
-Diana would joke to her friends.
+Diana would joke to her friends, "The things I do for England!"

 But the royal bureaucracy was real, and by the '90s she was at least used to the family's—and the media's—idiosyncrasies.